maman0022/Video-Ad-Blocker/README.md

 # Video-Ad-Blocker

-This Firefox extension removes ads from videos on ABC,NBC, and FOX website.
+This browser extension removes ads from videos on ABC,NBC, and FOX website.